lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 };
 ```

-At the very end of the same file there is block of << operator such as
+At the very end of the same file, there is block of << operator such as

 ```tiobox
    PLAYERCC_EXPORT std::ostream& operator << (std::ostream& os, const PlayerCc::RFIDProxy& c);
    PLAYERCC_EXPORT std::ostream& operator << (std::ostream& os, const PlayerCc::WSNProxy& c);
 ```

-just insert another definition, as this one.
+just insert another definition, like this one.

 ```tiobox
    PLAYERCC_EXPORT std::ostream& operator << (std::ostream& os, const PlayerCc::RFIDProxy& c);